On the Set: SAEM Alumna Working for TV Show The Good Wife

 What do you love most about your job?

-At the end of the day, I love seeing how each person’s task contributes to the completion of a TV show!
+At the end of the day, I love seeing how each person’s tasks contribute to the completion of a TV show!
 From my position, I’m fortunate enough to observe how each small part comes together as a whole.

 Where do you see your career taking you in the next 10 years?